SMATechnologies/azure-logic-apps-powershell/README.md

 # azure-logic-apps-powershell-monitor
-The powershell_azure_logic_app_monitor.ps1 is a Powershell script that can kick off a long running Azure Logic App workflow and continually monitor the process until the workflow
+The powershell_azure_logic_app_monitor.ps1 is a Powershell script that can kick off a long running Azure Logic App workflow and continually monitor the process until the workflow:

       (a) finishes successfully
       (b) fails
+      - or -
       (c) exceeds the max run time set on the command-line.

-Command-line:
-powershell "C:\a\powershell_azure_logic_app_monitor.ps1" -url "'https://prod-29.centralus.logic.azure.com:443/workflows/vvwwxxyyzz'" -maxruntime 20
+powershell "C:\a\powershell_azure_logic_app_monitor.ps1" -url "'https://aaa.logic.azure.com:443/workflows/vvwwxxyyzz'" -maxruntime 20

 # Disclaimer